The true curse of the blue diamond

 On January 12, five current and former police officers were charged with premeditated murder, unlawful detention, and illegal disposal of a body.

 The most senior was Somkid Boonthanom, who had led the South Bangkok investigation into the Saudi murders, and by now was among the most powerful police officers in Thailand — he had been promoted several times over the years since his arrest in 1993 and was now a lieutenant general and chief of Police Region 5, based in Chiang Mai.

 Also charged were two former subordinates of Somkid who had risen through the ranks to become police colonels — Prapas Piyamongkol, who was now chief of Nam Khun police station in Ubon Ratchathani, and Somchai Jusanit, chief of Sop Moei police station in Mae Hong Son.
-The other two accused had already left the police — lieutenant colonel Suradet Udomdee and sergeant major Prasong Thongrang.
+The other two accused had already left the police — former lieutenant colonel Suradet Udomdee and sergeant major Prasong Thongrang.

 Somkid denied he’d had anything to do with Ruwaili’s murder.
 He came up with a litany of incoherent excuses.
 He claimed that he was being persecuted by powerful people because he’d been making progress exposing illegal forest encroachment in Chiang Rai province.
 He also claimed he was being used as a “sacrificial lamb” to restore relations with Saudi Arabia.

 His brother Somjate, a royalist army general, claimed that the pair of them were being persecuted by Thaksin because Somjate had been a key supporter of the 2006 coup and the 2008 judicial coup — even though Abhisit Vejjajiva was now the prime minister and Thaksin had no influence over the decision to prosecute.
 He claimed Somkid was being framed as a fall guy to help Thailand restore relations with Saudi Arabia.
 All of this was nonsense.